SiddMallick/OLIST-Data-Engineering-AWS/README.md

 ### Installing pyspark in Ubuntu:

 I used a VM and installed Ubuntu 22.04LTS to run pyspark properly because the pyspark install on Windows was not properly working for s3a file system.
+Later I installed pyspark on EC2 once the development was done and i used the same commands and process listed below.
 I initially struggled to find the right commands for installing pyspark in Ubuntu.
 Run 🚀 these to install pyspark properly:

 ```bash